partylikeits1983/miden-docs/src/index.md

 #### Private accounts

 The Miden operator only tracks a commitment to account data in the public database.
-Users can only execute smart contracts when they know the interface.
+Users can only execute smart contracts when they know the interface and the state.

 #### Private notes